-As a parent, life insurance can be one of the best protections you give your child.
+Though the thought of losing a parent is heartbreaking, it is a reality that many single parent families face.
+As such, securing a life insurance policy for yourself can be one of the best protections you give your child.
 Life insurance can help to safeguard your children’s financial future if you are no longer able to provide them with support.

 Brendan O’Brien, a financial planner and life insurance expert with Prudential Advisors, offers an explanation.
 “Single parents need life insurance to provide for the future expenses of their children if they should pass away.
 This includes the basic necessities of food, shelter and clothing,” he explains.
 “Life insurance is meant to replace income and neutralize any debt left by the deceased parent before their child can attain an age of financial independence.”

 Life insurance can be a lifeline that your family may need if they suddenly find themselves without your support.

 Types of life insurance for single parents